sauravrox/parpera/README.md

 - Interface : Interface to add functions to be used in API.

 ##### Bonus
-- Authentication code has been commented for now in Program.cs file.
+- Logic for Authentication code can be found in Program.cs file.
-- JWT token authorization is enable which required you to add token while you try to update transaction.
+- JWT token authorization is enabled which is required.
+As you have to add token while you try to update transaction.
-- To get JWT toke, run the Parper/AccessToken api from the swagger.
-Copy the api code and paste it in the AUthorization code box of the update api that is Parper/{id}/updateStatus.
+- To get JWT token, run the Parper/AccessToken api from the swagger.
+Copy the api code and paste it in the Authorization code box of the update api that is Parper/{id}/updateStatus.
-- While model is created the contents has been added to tables for transaction data.
+- While model is created the contents have been added to tables for transaction data.
 You can find it in the ParperaDbCOntext file.
 - Connection string is added but that requires [configuration to be done on running machine].
 However, db class is generated inside the project as Parper.db.